MariamFarman/Modulated-SubGraph-Finder/README.md

 ### Linux

-Copy the whole project of ModulatedSubpathFiner from github into a new directory
+Copy the whole project of Modulated Sub-graph Finder from github into a new directory

 `git clone https://github.com/MariamFarman/Modulated-SubGraph-Finder`